dchiquito/xmasctf-2018/README.md

 `next()` simply sets self.iv to `LFSR()` (and also sets self.aux, but this appears to be irrelevant). `LFSR()` ([Linear-Feedback Shift Register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)) does some interesting bitwise arithmetic. `parity(x)` is used to employ a similar folding algorithm to the one used above to collapse (IV AND Key) into a single bit.
 IV is then shifted to the right one bit, then that parity bit is inserted on the far left of the IV.
 The resulting value is the new IV.

 PRNG has a lot of technical things going on, so lets sum up what we know about it.
 Only the IV ever actually changes; Key and Mask both remain constant.
 Mask XOR IV is used to garble up the IV before it is used as the next random byte.
-Key XOR IV is used to garble up the IV before the parity bit is calculated, and IV is shifted to the right by one bit to make room for the parity bit.
+Key AND IV is used to garble up the IV before the parity bit is calculated, and IV is shifted to the right by one bit to make room for the parity bit.

 This is pretty difficult.
 We need to determine three different random 32 bit integers before we have any chance of decrypting our flag.
 Once we have the initial state of the PRNG, we will be set.
 Unfortunately, the only information we have about the initial state is the encrypted flag: